eugenetaranov/telegram_history/README.md

 - `--limit`: Maximum number of messages to fetch
 - `--debug`: Enable debug logging

+### Note on Telegram Sessions

+When you run this application for the first time, Telethon will create a local `.session` file storing your login data.
+Keep this file secure to protect your credentials, and do not commit it to version control.

 ## Examples

 Fetch messages from a specific day: